oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 These concerns are particularly acute with many Digital Humanities (DH) projects.
 Funding for such projects is often very thin, and software is often not the most significant academic output.
 Yet, increasingly, DH research depends on drawing information from multiple sources, often created by diverse projects, so considerations of sustainability become more important for continued progress of research.

 In this activity, through hands-on experience of looking at sustainability of the MELD framework, we aim to identify areas which give rise to sustainability problems, and steps towards sustainability that can be adopted even by projects operating with shoestring software development resources.

+The intended audience for this report includes: digital humanities researchers, research software engineers engaged with digital humanities projects, and digital humanities project funders.

 ## 1.1 About this report